Nakhon Noi: Early life

 Setthathirath had a legitimate heir through Prince No Muang (Nokeo Koumane), but in 1571 he was still a minor.
 Sen Soulintha and Nakhon Noi were not of noble birth; however Sen Soulintha was the grandfather of Nokeo Koumane.
 Sen Soulintha was a trusted general and had presented his daughter in marriage to Setthathirath.
 It was that unnamed daughter who ultimately bore Setthathirath’s heir Prince No Muang.
 Beginning in 1565 the Burmese led by Bayinnaug made incursions into Lan Xang, and briefly occupied Vientiane.
 From 1565 to 1574 Lan Xang was led by Setthathirath and then Sen Soulintha in a guerrilla campaign to oppose Burmese expansion.
 It was probably that military threat which motivated Sen Soulintha to first seize the regency, and then the throne, from his grandson Prince No Muang.
 In any event Sen Soulintha became deeply distrusted by the population, and during the third Burmese invasion led by Bayinnaung both he and his son Nakhon Noi were arrested (possibly by the Lao) and taken back to Pegu as prisoners.
 Prince No Muang was also taken as a captive, which would create continuing problems for the Burmese.

 In 1575 the Burmese installed Setthathirath's Oupahat (viceroy) Prince Tha Heua, who took the regnal name Voravongsa I. Voravongsa I was a brother of Setthathirath, and thus would normally benefit from the legitimacy of his royal ancestry.
 However, on the death of Photisarath, Prince Tha Heua and Prince Lanchang had opposed King Setthathirath for the throne of Lan Xang.
-Equally important was the fact that Prince No Muang was still alive and captive in Burma.
+Equally important was that Prince No Muang was still alive and captive in Burma.
 Voravongsa I was eventually deposed after a brief rule of four years, and drowned while trying to escape with his family.